scoconno/scoconno.github.io/mind/personal2/essay.md

 Write an email to Sam.
 In your email, do the following:

 1. Explain the puzzle of personal identity.
-Why does Sam deny that he is identical to anyone from four years ago?
+Why does Sam deny that he is identical to anyone from six months ago?
 	+ **NB:** Explain here the difference between qualitative similarity and numerical identity.
 Failure to do so will result in loss of points.
 2. Solve this puzzle by using the psychological continuity theory.
 	+ **NB:** This assignment is not asking you to discuss each possible response to the puzzle.
 Only discuss the psychological continuity theory.
 Failure to ignore this instruction will result in a loss of points.